Brief biography of Lao Tzu (604 BC. See what “Lao” is in other dictionaries

 Nature is laconic.

-The rain will not pour like buckets day and night long.
+It won't rain like buckets all day and night.

-This is how the earth and sky are arranged.
+This is how the earth and sky are structured.

 Dissimilarity with Confucianism

 The teachings of Confucius and Lao Tzu should be considered, if not opposite, then at least opposite.
-Confucianism adheres to a rather rigid system moral standards and political ideology supported by ethical standards and traditions.
-The moral duties of a person, according to this doctrine, should be directed to the benefit of society and others.
-Righteousness is expressed in philanthropy, humanity, truthfulness, sanity, prudence and prudence. main idea Confucianism - a certain set of qualities and such relationships between the ruler and subjects that will lead to order in the state.
+Confucianism adheres to a rather rigid system moral standards And political ideology, supported by ethical standards and traditions.
+A person's moral duties, according to this teaching, should be directed towards the benefit of society and others.
+Righteousness is expressed in philanthropy, humanity, truthfulness, common sense, prudence and prudence. main idea Confucianism - a certain set of qualities and such relationships between the ruler and his subjects that will lead to order in the state.
 This is a completely opposite concept to the ideas of Tao Te Ching, where the main principles of life are non-doing, non-striving, non-interference, self-contemplation, no coercion.
 You have to be pliable like water, indifferent like the sky, especially in politically.

-and the use of the jar lies in emptiness.
+and the usefulness of the jug lies in emptiness.

 They break through doors and windows - their emptiness serves the house.

-Emptiness is the measure of usefulness. (zhang 11)
+Emptiness is the measure of what is useful. (zhang 11)

-Tao in the understanding of Confucius is not emptiness and comprehensiveness, as in Lao Tzu, but a way, a rule and a way of achieving, truth and morality, a certain measure of morality.
-A Te is not the law of birth, life and fullness, an essential reflection of the Tao and the path to perfection, as described in the Tao Te Ching, but a kind of good power that embodies humanity, honesty, morality, mercy, giving spiritual strength and dignity.
-Te acquires in the teachings of Confucius the meaning of the path of moral behavior and morality of the social order, which a righteous person must follow.
+Tao in the understanding of Confucius is not emptiness and comprehensiveness, like Lao Tzu, but a path, a rule and a method of achievement, truth and morality, a certain measure of morality.
+And Te is not the law of birth, life and fullness, an essential reflection of the Tao and the path to perfection, as described in the Tao Te Ching, but a kind of good force that personifies humanity, honesty, morality, mercy, giving spiritual strength and dignity.
+De acquires in the teachings of Confucius the meaning of the path of moral behavior and morality of the social order, which a righteous person should follow.
 These are the main differences between the ideas of Confucius and his followers and the teachings of Lao Tzu.
-The victories of Mark Crassus are an example of a feat in the name of society, they are fully consistent with the principles of Confucian ideology.
+The victories of Marcus Crassus are an example of a feat in the name of society; they are fully consistent with the principles of Confucian ideology.

 Tao gives birth